Samuel L. Jackson: 2008–2019: Career expansion

-In 2002, Jackson gave his consent for Marvel Comics to design their "Ultimate" version of the character Nick Fury after his likeness.
-In the 2008 film Iron Man, he made a cameo as the character in a post-credit scene.
+In 2002, Marvel Comics designed their "Ultimate" version of the character Nick Fury after his likeness without his consent.
+Jackson, an active comic book reader, recognized his image in the comics and had his agents contact the publisher who pledged to cast him in future adaptations as Fury In the 2008 film Iron Man, he made a cameo as the character in a post-credit scene.
 In February 2009, Jackson signed on to a nine-picture deal with Marvel Studios which would see him appear as the character in Iron Man 2, Thor, Captain America: The First Avenger, and The Avengers, as well as any other subsequent film they would produce.
 He reprised the role in Captain America: The Winter Soldier (2014) and Avengers: Age of Ultron (2015).
-In February 2015, Jackson stated that he only has two movies left on his Marvel contract following Age of Ultron.
 In 2018 and 2019, Jackson made cameo appearances as Fury in the Avengers sequels Infinity War and Endgame, and starred as a younger, de-aged Fury in Captain Marvel alongside Brie Larson.

 Among his more recent film roles, Jackson appeared in Quentin Tarantino's Django Unchained, which was released December 25, 2012, Tarantino's The Hateful Eight, which was released in 70mm on December 25, 2015, and Jordan Vogt-Roberts' Kong: Skull Island, which was released on March 10, 2017.
 In 2019, Jackson reprised his Unbreakable role as Mr. Glass in the film Glass, and his Shaft role in Shaft, both sequels to his 2000 films.
 Also in 2019, he appeared in the Brie Larson film Unicorn Store, and had a prominent role as Fury in the Marvel film Spider-Man: Far From Home.
 Additionally, he reprised his role as Fury in a cameo appearance on the ABC television series Agents of S.H.I.E.L.D. in 2013 and the season finale in 2014.
+In 2020, archival footage of Jackson from Revenge of the Sith was used in the Star Wars: The Clone Wars episode "Shattered".

-2020s
+2020–present: Return to theater

-In 2020, he appeared in the television documentary series Enslaved.
+In 2020, he appeared in the television documentary series Enslaved, with investigative journalist Afua Hirsch as co-presenter.
 He also appeared in the 2021 movie Spiral: From the Book of Saw alongside Chris Rock.
-After an eleven year absence from the stage Jackson is set to return to Broadway as Doaker Charles in a revival of August Wilson's The Piano Lesson opposite John David Washington and Danielle Brooks.
-The 2022 production will be directed by Jackson's wife LaTanya Richardson Jackson.
+After an 11-year absence from the stage, Jackson returned to Broadway as Doaker Charles in a revival of August Wilson's The Piano Lesson, opposite John David Washington and Danielle Brooks.
+The 2022 production was directed by Jackson's wife, LaTanya Richardson Jackson.
+For his performance, he received a Tony Award for Best Featured Actor in a Play nomination.
+He reprised his role as Nick Fury in the Disney+ series Secret Invasion, and in The Marvels, the sequel to Captain Marvel.
+The following year, Jackson had a minor role in the Matthew Vaughn-directed spy comedy Argylle (2024).